kr1shnasomani/Movie-Recommendation-Engine/README.md

 <h1 align="center">FilmFinder</h1>
 The system offers personalized suggestions by analyzing plot summaries and metadata (cast, genres, directors).
-Used advanced techniques like *TF-IDF*, cosine similarity and content-based filtering to process and recommend from a dataset of 5,000+ movies efficiently.
+Used advanced techniques like TF-IDF, cosine similarity and content-based filtering to process and recommend from a dataset of 5,000+ movies efficiently.

 ## Execution Guide:
 1. Run the following command line in the terminal: